Benefit for caring for minors suffering from cancer or other serious diseases

 What protects and who does it protect?

 When considering critical illnesses/cancer, we will be taken into account the list of illnesses in the Order TMS/103/2019, of 6 February, amending the annex of the Royal Decree 1148/2011, of July 29, for the application and processing, in the Social Security system, of financial assistance for the care of minors suffering from cancer or other serious illnesses.

 Requirements for access to the benefit

-- Progenitors, adoptantes or welcoming are owed to find members and in registration in some regime of the Social Security System and they must prove minimum contribution periods demandables in each case. (you can consult requirements of contribution in the article 5, paragraph 2nd of the Royal Decree 1148/2011.
+- Parents, adoptive parents and foster parents must be affiliated members and registered in a Social Security regime, being able to accredit the minimum contribution periods required in each case. (you can view the contribution requirements in article 5, paragraph 2 of the Royal Decree 1148/2011.

 - The illness corresponding to the application for the benefit must require direct, continous and permanent care by the progenitors, adoptive or foster parents.